 Consider your previous language skills before choosing a concrete location.

 Where to start to build a new life?

 You will easily get lost in a lot of information and websites until you start finding some conclusions.

 Try to first take a look at the official websites.
-You will get realistic information and for sure very useful.
-On the other hand, specific information will be maybe only provided by locals, expats and people participating in groups and forums.
+You will get real information and for sure very useful.
+On the other hand, specific information will be maybe only provided by locals, ex-pats, and people participating in groups and forums.

 This can be dangerous if you take it too seriously.
 Always remember that some people might have a different perception or opinion and maybe a person with different expectations or background, can confuse you with their statements.

 Use Facebook and LinkedIn groups, normally every city/country has a few groups of locals from your home country where they share relevant information.
 The best of these groups is that people will be in the same situation and normally all the things they post will

 have some relevant content for you.